Niracash/JobNotesAPI/README.md

 ## Job Notes API

-The Job Notes API is a robust .NET Core solution built on the ASP.NET Core framework, designed primarily for the management and retrieval of job information.
-This system integrates with a SQL Server database, offering a suite of features for adding, updating, and deleting job records.
+The Job Notes API is a .NET Core project made with ASP.NET Core.
+It's mainly for keeping the track of avilable jobs by working with a SQL Server database using CRUD functions.

 ### Table of Contents